trilitech/tezos-developer-docs/docs/developing/wallet-setup.md

 Desktop wallets for Tezos include [Kukai](https://wallet.kukai.app/) and [Umami](https://umamiwallet.com/).

-Tezos also supports the [MetaMask wallet](https://metamask.io/), but only its browser extension.
+Tezos also supports the [MetaMask wallet](https://metamask.io/), but only its browser extension, and only on Mainnet.
 Follow these steps to enable Tezos in MetaMask:

 1. Install the MetaMask browser extension.